cloudflare-apps/g-suite/README.md

-# Example App
+# G Suite

-Download this app and replace our code any time you want to build an Cloudflare app.

-_Looking to use the latest JavaScript and CSS features?
-Check out our [Webpack example app](https://github.com/CloudflareApps/ExampleWebpackApp)!_

 ## Setup

-Fork and clone the repo or <a href="https://github.com/CloudflareApps/ExampleApp/releases/latest" >download the latest release</a>.
+Fork and clone the repo or <a href="https://github.com/CloudflareApps/ExampleWebpackApp/releases/latest" >download the latest release</a>.

-Install the optional developer dependencies with `npm install`
+Install the dependencies with `npm install`

 ## Usage

+- `npm start` Watches for file changes and compile them.
+- `npm run build` Compiles your JavaScript and CSS once for release.
 - `npm run lint` Checks JavaScript formatting and attempts to fix any errors.

 ## Details